florian-wilisch/project-3/README.md

 	  [...]
 ```
 This works great but could still be improved.
 For ex by checking the length of the response in the first request and then calculate the number of loops necessary dynamically from there.

+## Key Learnings
+* Learned to create our own database via MongoDB.
+* Learned to add items to our database while running them through an external API first.
+* Learned to combine seeding sources (local and API) and integrate a loop to get 850 entries with a single call limit of 50.
+* Learned to implement the (bulma) hamburger menu for mobile view.

 ## Improvements